damnever/wechat/README.md

 - [ ] When user offline, clear up messages?
 - [ ] Through other sites of OAuth login?
 - [ ] A kinds of BUGs，to be continued O(∩_∩)O~
+    - [x] Get all users when enter chat room.
+(Solution: Extract some code and make it reusable.)
+    - [x] User online status is unstable.
+(Solution: Use Redis hash table store username with timestamp and use `IOLoop.add_timeout` given user a chance to reconnect quickly.)

 ### LICENSE